MetPX/sarracenia/doc/sr_report.1.rst

 Using that file, assuming feeder is a 'feeder' (Administrative) account on boule, one could start it up as follows::

-  blacklab% sr_log blog.conf foreground
+  blacklab% sr_report blog.conf foreground
-  2016-05-05 23:33:38,198 [INFO] sr_log start
+  2016-05-05 23:33:38,198 [INFO] sr_report start
-  2016-05-05 23:33:38,198 [INFO] sr_log run
+  2016-05-05 23:33:38,198 [INFO] sr_report run
   2016-05-05 23:33:38,198 [INFO] AMQP  broker(boule.example.com) user(feeder) vhost(/)
-  2016-05-05 23:33:39,048 [INFO] Binding queue q_feeder.sr_log.blog.55881473.49130029 with key v02.log.# from exchange xlog on broker amqps://feeder@boule.example.com/
+  2016-05-05 23:33:39,048 [INFO] Binding queue q_feeder.sr_report.blog.55881473.49130029 with key v02.log.# from exchange xlog on broker amqps://feeder@boule.example.com/
   2016-05-05 23:33:39,414 [INFO] msg_log received: 20160506033326.795 http://boule.example.com/ 20160506/metpx/bulletins/alphanumeric/20160506/UA/CWAO/03/UANT01_CWAO_060333___82718 201 blacklab anonymous 0.964417
   2016-05-05 23:33:39,507 [INFO] msg_log received: 20160506033329.346 http://boule.example.com/ 20160506/metpx/observations/swob-ml/20160506/CL2D/2016-05-06-0333-CL2D-AUTO-minute-swob.xml 201 boule.example.com feeder -0.722485
   2016-05-05 23:33:39,600 [INFO] msg_log received: 20160506033329.713 http://boule.example.com/ 20160506/metpx/observations/swob-ml/20160506/CXEG/2016-05-06-0300-CXEG-AUTO-swob.xml 201 boule.example.com feeder -0.833262

-This above file will connect to the boule.example.com broker, connecting as feeder with a password stored in the credentials.conf file to obtain log messages created by consumers of data on that pump.
-By connecting to the log exchange, one is obtaining all of the log messages from all consumers of data on the pump.
+This above file will connect to the boule.example.com broker, connecting as feeder with a password stored in the credentials.conf file to obtain report messages created by consumers of data on that pump.
+By connecting to the report exchange, one is obtaining all of the report messages from all consumers of data on the pump.

 .. note::